I scoured the shelves of the New York Public Library for all the picture books I could find about children and their grandparents.

 Written by Carol Diggory Shields • Illustrated by Hiroe Nakata • Dutton Children’s Books, 2000 • Good for babies & preschoolers

 For millions of kids, summertime means visits with grandparents.
-They’ll relate to this book, in which the author, who grew up in New Jersey, recalls his annual stays at his grandparents’ farm in Cottondale, Fla., in the 1940s and 50s.
+They’ll relate to this book, in which author and illustrator Donald Crews, who grew up in New Jersey, recalls his annual stays at his grandparents’ farm in Cottondale, Florida in the 1940s and 50s.

 Every year when he and his family arrived, “Bigmama and Bigpapa were waiting for us on the porch.
 There were hugs and kisses and ‘Oh my, how you’ve grown!’ and ‘How tall you are … is this you?’”